lino-framework/lino/docs/admin/install_windows.rst

 :file:`c:\\mypy\\mysite`
 directory and run::

-  python manage.py initdb std all_countries few_cities all_languages props demo
+  python manage.py initdb_demo

 Warning:
-The :mod:`initdb <lino.management.commands.initdb>` command
+The :mod:`initdb <djangosite.management.commands.initdb>` command
 will create the database specified in your :setting:`DATABASES` setting.
 If such a database already exists, it will delete all data in